 So Wile E. Sat in the loft of the garage for 3 years, looking determined for another shot at glory.
 Fast forward to 2016 and my parents decide the time is right.

 Wile E. was taken down and repaired.
 The character stayed intact but they decided to attach an extra pair of skis under the first pair, to keep the feet and the support barfrom dragging in the snow.

 The big day arrives and Wile E. is once again staring down his destiny

 Wile E. Looks on as his competitors take turns crashing, careening or soaring over the ramp, all the while noting how the terrain is affecting trajectory.

 At long last, the moment has come.
 Again, aiming just left of center, he gets what he came for.

 First Place!
-Not only were judging criteria better in favor of more well-thought-out entries, but he hit the ramp at top speed, shot straight up, stalled in typical Looney Tune fashion, then came crashing down spectacularly.
+Not only were judging criteria better in favor of more creative entries, but he hit the ramp at top speed, shot straight up, stalled for a second, falling only after realizing he was in mid air.
 Mine and my parents’ hard work is rewarded with the top prize of $1,500 and the pride of being Dummy of the Year.